TedVu/subscription-plus/README.md

 1. Implement update and delete for local storage (still buggy).
 DONE
 2. Implement prefill update dialog with data and allow updating partially.
 DONE
-3. Allow update without populating all the data
+3. Allow update without populating all the data.
 4. Implement pagination on the web.
 5. Add editor config.
 6. Improve dialog animation.